 Also bear in mind that even if you buy the same color from the same maker, a matte finish will look quite different than a semigloss or gloss finish.
 If you can get a sample can, it’s a good idea to do a patch test on an area in the back of your house or another place that’s likely to go unnoticed or can be concealed.

-Also, bear in mind that it’s usually easy to put a gloss finish over a surface that was previously matte, but if you want to do the reverse you’ll likely have to sand the surface in order for the new paint to adhere properly.
+Putting a gloss finish over a surface that was previously matte is easier, but if you want to do the reverse you’ll likely have to sand the surface in order for the new paint to adhere properly.

 It’s likely there will be a minor difference between the color you see on the screen of your computer, tablet, or phone and the color of the paint in real life.
 Many manufacturers will sell you a small sample first so you can check.
 If you need a precise match, you’ll need a custom mix from a local paint retailer.
 Make sure you keep the color ticket provided so you can get more if necessary.